-Charles de Lorraine accompanied his fleeing cavalry.
+Charles of Lorraine accompanied his fleeing cavalry.
 During the rout, he fainted twice.
-He was first brought to Nusle and then to Wischehrad where he was bleeded.
+He was first brought to Nusle and then to Wischehrad where he was bled.
 When he had recovered, he could no longer exert any influence on the battle.
 In the hours of greatest danger, with Lorraine and Browne out of action, the Austrian army was thus left without its leaders.

-Henri shone especially, coming upon one of those mud-tanks with battery beyond, his men were spreading file-wise, to cross it on the dams.
-Prince Henri plunged through the mud-tanks right upon the battery and victoriously took possession of it.
-Mannstein, Henri and Ferdinand then took the Austrian right wing in flank with their own batteries.
+Heinrich shone especially.
+While coming upon one of those mud pits with a battery beyond it, his men were spreading file-wise, to cross it on the dams.
+Prince Heinrich plunged through the mud pits right upon the battery and victoriously took possession of it.
+Mannstein, Heinrich and Ferdinand then took the Austrian right wing in flank with their own batteries.

-Meanwhile, the Austrians on the Taborberg had been reinforced by fresh battalions from Clerici Division and from the Reserve.
-Königsegg immediately extended his right wing between Maleschitz and Neu-Straschnitz under the protection of a battery established to the north-west of Maleschitz.
-FML Marquis Clerici was ordered by FZM Baron Kheul to hold the gorge of Hrdlorzez.
-And to support Wied Division posted on the southern slope of the Taborberg.
+Meanwhile, fresh battalions from Clerici Division and from the Reserve had reinforced the Austrians on the Taborberg.
+Königsegg immediately extended his right wing between Maleschitz and Neu-Straschnitz under the protection of a battery established to the northwest of Maleschitz.
+FML Marquis Clerici was ordered by FZM Baron Kheul to hold the gorge of Hrdlorzez, and to support Wied Division posted on the southern slope of the Taborberg.
 However, after a fierce resistance, the Austrians were finally driven back on Maleschitz and the gorge of Hrdlorzez.

-By 1:30 p.m., now threatened on both flanks, the Austrian infantry attacking the Sterbohol orderly retired, defending one hill after another.
+By 1:30 p.m., now threatened on both flanks, the Austrian infantry attacking the Sterbohol retired in order, defending one hill after another.
 The Prussians had finally taken Sterbohol.
-The whole Austrian right wing which had been put en potence was become a ruin.
-It hurled itself rapidly behind what redoubts and strong points it may had in those parts and then rolled pell-mell into Prague, hastily closing the doors behind it.
+The whole Austrian right wing which had been put en potence had become a ruin.
+It hurled itself rapidly behind what redoubts and strong points it had in those parts and then fled pell-mell into Prague, hastily closing the doors behind it.

 During this time, Frederick had rushed to Branik hoping to cut off retreat of the Austrian army by interdicting the crossing of the Moldau at this place.
 The king prevented another Austrian attempt to cross the Moldau at Wischerad (present-day Visehrad).
 However, about 16,000 Austrians fled further south towards Sazawa where they crossed the Moldau to eventually unite with Daun.